Jetroid/jetroid.github.io/_posts/2019-01-07-hiking-new-year.md

 If you have a strong constitution, watch [this video](https://www.youtube.com/watch?v=Rhe12vcVRtA) to get an idea of the size of one of these things.
 Incredible.

-The waterfall at Wat Pha Lat actually goes into a very specific channel, so you can hope around on the rocks in front.
+The waterfall at Wat Pha Lat actually goes into a very specific channel, so you can hop around on the rocks in front.

 ![]({{ site.url }}/assets/images/content/hiking-new-year-wat-waterfall2.jpg)